LaravelDaily/course-react-parking/docs/Lesson 16 - Delete vehicle.md

 </button>
 ```

-Here we just added `onClick` handler to the button.
-First to send a request to server to delete a vehicle, and re-fetch the whole vehicles list.
+Here we just added an `onClick` handler to the button.
+First, send a request to the server to delete a vehicle, and re-fetch the whole vehicles list.

-Full `src/views/vehicles/VehiclesList.jsx` file now should have the following content.
+The full `src/views/vehicles/VehiclesList.jsx` file now should have the following content.

 ```jsx
 import { Link } from 'react-router-dom'